Police: Dubuque pedestrian injured in 2-vehicle crash

-A Dubuque pedestrian was injured this morning when she was hit on a sidewalk by a vehicle involved in a crash.
+A Dubuque pedestrian was injured Thursday morning when she was hit on a sidewalk by a vehicle involved in a crash.

 Kristi L. Oberhoffer, 35, was taken by ambulance to MercyOne Dubuque Medical Center for “suspected minor/non-incapacitating” injuries, according to a police report.